manos-mark/convolutional-autoencoder-mnist/README.md

-# Convolutional autoencoder using MNIST for noise removal
+# Convolutional autoencoder using Siamese Neural Networks for noise removal

 1) Get MNIST dataset and split it in train / test